 A second question is whether the dependencies observed between our model complex cells could be to a significant degree due to the particular choice of forward transform (the complex cell model and the chosen sampling grid) and not natural image statistics.
-To investigate this we fed our network with image patches consisting of Gaussian white noise, and examined the learned basis patterns; a small subset is shown in Fig. 10c.
+To investigate this we fed our network with image patches consisting of Gaussian white noise, and examined the learned basis patterns; a small subset is shown in Figure 10c.
 These basis patterns exhibited only a very low degree of collinearity and were not localized inside the patch.
-This shows clearly that our results are for the most part a consequence of the input statistics and not simply due to the particular complex cell transform chosen.
+This shows clearly that our results are to the most part a consequence of the input statistics and not simply due to the particular complex cell transform chosen.

-3.2.
-Nonlinear responses of higher-order neurons
+3.2 Nonlinear responses of higher-order neurons

-Although the network is linear from the latent variables s_i to the data \mathbf{x} , the inferred (most likely) s_i are a nonlinear function of the data \mathbf{x} , due to the noise and the overcompleteness of the basis (Olshausen & Field, 1997).
+Although the network is linear from the latent variables $s_i$ to the data x, the inferred (most likely) $s_i$ are a nonlinear function of the data x, due to the noise and the overcompleteness of the basis (Olshausen and Field, 1997).
 In other words, the contour-coding neurons respond to the complex cell activity patterns in a nonlinear fashion.
-In particular, there is competition between the neurons (Olshausen & Field, 1997), so that they respond only when they are better than competing units at representing the stimulus.
-As a prominent feature of the found representation is the existence of different-length
+In particular, there is competition between the neurons (Olshausen and Field, 1997), so that they respond only when they are better than competing units at representing the stimulus.
+As a prominent feature of the found representation is the existence of different-length patterns, this leads to units being selective for contour length, in addition to being tuned to position and orientation.
+In other words, units representing long contours do not respond to short ones, whereas units coding short contours exhibit end-stopping (Hubel and Wiesel, 1965; Hubel and Wiesel, 1968).